 • Market research

-With those examples in mind, let’s discuss the MTPE quality levels outlined in the ISO 18587:2017 Standard.
-Within the MTPE workflow, there are two distinct levels: full post-editing and light post-editing.
-Both involve using MT/AI as a first pass and a human editor, but they differ in their goals and final outputs.
+With those examples in mind, let’s discuss the quality levels outlined in the ISO 18587:2017 MTPE standard.
+Within the AI translation with human review workflow, there are two distinct levels: full post-editing and light post-editing.
+Both involve using AI-generated translations as a first pass, followed by a human editor, but they differ in their goals and final outputs.

 Full post-editing

-Full post-editing represents the most comprehensive review of MT output and is explicitly defined by the ISO 18587:2017 Standard.
+Full post-editing represents the most comprehensive review of AI output and is explicitly defined by the ISO 18587:2017 MTPE standard.
 The requirements for post-editors at this level are similar to those for translating from scratch.
-The final output must be accurate, understandable, syntactically, grammatically, and punctuationally correct.
+The final output must be accurate, understandable, and grammatically and syntactically correct.

 Post-editors focus on: